giantswarm/docs/src/content/platform-overview/architecture/index.md

 ---
 linkTitle: Platform architecture
 title: Platform architecture
-description: Architecture overview explaining how our platform is built and what services we offer in the Platform.
+description: Architecture overview explaining how our platform is built and what services it offers.
 weight: 30
 menu:
   main: